-This section provides an overview of the rights and responsibilities of each student, an overview of the purpose of the document, a key definitions of terms, and discriptions of the College's jursidiction.
+This section provides an overview of the rights and responsibilities of each student, an overview of the purpose of the document, a key definitions of terms, and descriptions of the College's jurisdiction.

 1.1 Table of Contents

 Article 1 – Introduction, Definitions, Rights, and Responsibilities

 Article 3 – Interim Actions

 Article 4 – Procedures for the Adjudication of Alleged Misconduct